Graduate Advising Document: M.A.

 - Prerequisite coursework, Internships and Geog 897 are never included on the ATC.

-- Once you file a ATC, any change requires a Petition for Substitution or Exception.
+- Once you file your ATC, any change requires a Petition for Substitution or Exception.

 - Your ATC must be on file before the Grad Division will accept your Proposal for Culminating Experience (a.k.a.
 Thesis or Research Project Proposal.)

-Two members of your Committee, including the Committee Chair, must be tenured/tenure-track faculty members in Geography at SFSU.
-You may include a third member from Geography or outside, if you or your committee members believe this would be helpful.
-The third member does not need to be a member of the tenured/tenure-track faculty at SFSU.
+Two members of your Committee, including the Committee Chair, must be tenured/tenure-track faculty members in Geography & Environment at SFSU.
+You may include a third member from Geography & Environment or outside, if you or your committee members believe this would be helpful.
+The third member does not need to be a member of the SFSU faculty.

 Note: Any significant change in your Culminating Experience title, committee or research requires an Amendment form.

 All students are required to present their culminating experience research proposal to an audience of Geography faculty and students.
-Research Proposal Presentation panels are scheduled two or three times a semester; contact Nancy Wilkinson <firstname.lastname@example.org> for details.
+Research Proposal Presentations are scheduled two or three times a semester; contact Nancy Wilkinson <firstname.lastname@example.org> for details.
 Further information about proposal presentations can be found here.
-All graduate students should attend proposal presentations.
+All graduate students and faculty should attend proposal presentations.

 If you fail to register for Geog 895/898 before you stop attending courses, you may need to reapply to the University the semester before you expect to graduate.